Idol | Nguyễn Đình Toàn

 Và dấu giày mai sẽ lá sương che

-Nguyễn Đình Toàn first penned under Tô Hà Vân, born September 6th, 1936 at Gia Lâm, by the Red river, outside of Hanoi.
+Nguyễn Đình Toàn first penned under Tô Hà Vân, born September 6th, 1936 at Gia Lâm, by the Red river, outside of Hanoi, the poet and musician passed away on November 28th, 2013 at Fountain Valley, California, U.S.A.
 Left for South Vietnam in 1954, there he became actively involved in the arts, literature, poetry, plays, and music, in association with literary magazines like Văn, Văn học.
 He collaborated with Trần Phong Giao for many years in the selection of literature for Văn Magazine.
 He took up the position as the editor of Saigon Radio after that and became known for the Music program in the early seventies.
 He was captured twice after 1975 and was imprisoned in a re-education camp for nearly six years.
 He and his wife, Madame Thu Hồng, settled in the United States of America at the end of 1998.
-A retiree, he currently resides in Southern California with his family.

 Nguyễn Thị Phương Trâm, the blogger, poet, and translator, was born in 1971 in Phu Nhuan, Saigon, Vietnam.
 The pharmacist currently lives and works in Western Sydney, Australia.